 Coursedog is committed to helping our institutional partners safely and successfully navigate digital transformation in response to the COVID-19 pandemic.
 Our cloud-based solutions help to fuel administrative efficiencies and student success in an entirely remote world, with outcomes persisting after the return to campus.
-To learn how Coursedog can support your institution during the new normal, reach out today.Connect with us
+To learn how Coursedog can support your institution during the new normal, reach out today.Book a Meeting

 Below are a few of the ways Coursedog has enabled colleges and universities to remove unnecessary friction, and help students, in the transition to remote and hybrid learning environments:

 The CRRSAA grants institutions expanded flexibility around how they leverage the supplemental Institutional Portion of their funds.
 Under "the CARES Act, institutions were required to use their Institutional Portion awards to cover any costs associated with significant changes to the delivery of instruction due to the coronavirus and/or for additional emergency financial aid grants, subject to certain limitations.

 In contrast, allowable uses under the CRRSAA for Institutional Portion awards include:

 i) Defraying expenses associated with coronavirus (including lost revenue, reimbursement for expenses already incurred, technology costs associated with a transition to distance education, faculty and staff trainings, and payroll);

 ii) Carrying out student support activities authorized by the Higher Education Act of1965, as amended (HEA), that address needs related to coronavirus; and

 iii) Making additional financial aid grants to students"

 The expanded use of CRRSAA funds also applies to unexpended CARES act funding, effective December 27, 2020.For additional information on how the CRRSAA impacts the CARES Act, see here.